jessetane/auth/readme.md

 Ideas for simpler authentication.

 ## Why
-The usernames and passwords and oauths are killing me...
+Usernames and passwords are annoying.

 ## How
 1) Your app creates an invisible iframe pointed at the service